 - Read, or at least skim, the Bylaws and Manual, especially the sections on committees and interest groups.
 Not everything in the Bylaws or Manual is correct or up to date, so make sure to double check normal practice with someone else.

-- Talk to other committee and IG chairs during your term (Committee chairs have access to the Comchair listserv).
+- Talk to other committee and IG chairs during your term (committee chairs have access to the LITA Leaders group in Connect).
 These are your colleagues who are facing many of the same issues as you are.
-Attend the Committee and IG Joint Chairs Meeting at ALA Annual and Midwinter.
+Attend the Committee and IG Joint Chairs Meeting at ALA Annual Conference on Saturday morning.

 - Understand that technology fails.
-For example, if you’re in the middle of a conference call and there are connectivity or other technical difficulties, try to solve them and stick to the agenda.
+For example, if you’re in the middle of an online meeting and there are connectivity or other technical difficulties, try to solve them and stick to the agenda.

 - If necessary, try to reconnect with everyone using a different medium.

-- This requires knowing in advance your committee members phone numbers, Skype handles, Google handles, etc.
+- This requires knowing in advance your committee members’ phone numbers, Skype handles, Google handles, etc. You can get their email addresses and phone numbers by logging in to the LITA website and viewing your roster.

 Icons courtesy of icons8.com